-Prediction markets put the probability at 10%: Friedrich Merz out as Chancellor of Germany before 2027.
-Currently, markets see this as unlikely (10% YES).
-Exclusive news, data and analytics for financial market professionals Learn more about Refinitiv.
+Prediction markets put the probability at 16%: Friedrich Merz out as Chancellor of Germany before 2027.
+Currently, markets see this as unlikely (16% YES).

-Polymarket prices this at 10c YES with $350K in volume.
+Polymarket prices this at 16c YES with $509K in volume.
 Moderate liquidity — use limit orders for positions above $1K to avoid moving the price.

 What does smart money think?
 Get AI verdicts, wallet positioning, signal analysis, and entry targets.